 Peter Lunn

-Peter is also the chair of the fundraising group seeking provide Kagando hospital with a reliable carbon neutral power supply.
+Peter is also the chair of the group seeking to provide Kagando hospital with a reliable carbon neutral power supply.

 Rita Miller